Clicky

 According to Rice University’s campus housing agreement, certified assistance and wellness animals are allowed, as approved by Disability Support Services.
 Any pets other than flora and fish in tanks of no more than 10 gallons are not allowed.
 The pet policy is quite restrictive in the university, although it may be possible to inquire about bringing other miniature pets, such as tarantulas and rodents.

 There aren’t many resources about what other pets might be considered on-campus housing.
-But the good news, especially for dog lovers, is that Rice University has a policy that allows dogs to be brought on campus.
+However, the good news, especially for dog lovers, is that Rice University has a policy that allows dogs to be brought on campus.
 Which, of course, also includes a condition that the owners keep them leashed and pick up after them.

 Lees-McRae College (Banner Elk, North Carolina)